JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpCustomeLineCap Classes.md

 #### Remarks

-The *fillPath* and *strokePath* parameters cannot be used at the same time.
+The *pFillPath* and *pStrokePath* parameters cannot be used at the same time.
 You should pass NULL to one of those two parameters.
-If you pass nonnull values to both parameters, then *fillPath* is ignored.
+If you pass nonnull values to both parameters, then *pFillPath* is ignored.

 The **CustomLineCap** class uses the winding fill mode regardless of the fill mode that is set for the **GraphicsPath** object passed to the **CustomLineCap** constructor.